OWASP/OdTM/README.md

 it allows the use of automatic reasoning procedures to build a threat model of the system (i.e. figure out relevant threats and countermeasures).

+To start using the OdTM framework, you can read [this guide](guide/README.md).

 Our approach is based on a [base threat model (ontology)](docs/BASEMODEL.md).
 The base model enables creation of various domain-specific threat models and their integration with external sources, like attack/vulnerability/weakness enumerations,